Dr. Leslie Cunningham-Sabo, Director of the School-Based Childhood Obesity Prevention Laboratory

 Cameron is a MPH graduate student in the Colorado School of Public Health at CSU, concentrating on Physical Activities and Healthy Lifestyles.
-He works as a Graduate Research Assistant in the Department of Food Science and Human Nutrition on the Healthy Planet Healthy Youth program.
+He is currently completing his dietetic internship through Marshall University's Distance Program.
 Cameron graduated from Appalachian State University with a bachelor’s degree in Food and Nutrition: Dietetics and Johnson & Wales University with an associate’s degree in Culinary Arts.
 Most recently Cameron worked with the Eagle County School District in the Nutritional Services department acting as the support specialist for the food services throughout the district.
-Prior to working in schools he worked in private restaurants as a chef.
+Prior to working in schools, he worked in private restaurants as a chef.
 After graduation Cameron hopes to pursue a career in the public services sector developing and implementing policy for the National School Lunch program both locally in Colorado and nationally.
 In his free time, Cameron can often be found on his road bike or snowboard (season dependent), cooking something "fancy" or reading a good book.

-Andrew is a graduate student in the department of Food Science and Human Nutrition here at CSU.
-While getting his bachelor’s degree in nutritional science at Brigham Young University, Andrew discovered how empowering an education in nutrition can be in helping him develop healthy eating habits, and he wants to help others in that same way after he graduates from CSU and becomes a registered dietitian.
-Andrew is constantly trying to invent new and creative ways of adding vegetables to his diet, and he hopes to help kids adopt that same enthusiasm through the Fuel For Fun program.
+Andrew is a second-year graduate student in the department of Food Science and Human Nutrition at CSU.
+After getting his undergrad in nutritional science, Andrew discovered how empowering an education in nutrition can be in helping him develop healthy eating habits, and he wants to help others in that same way after he graduates from CSU with his master’s degree and becomes a registered dietitian.
+Currently, Andrew is working on studying the correlation between diet quality and mealtime regularity with the hopes of helping others improve their diets with his research.
 In his spare time, Andrew enjoys a variety of hobbies, including baking artisan bread, rollerblading, and studying chess.

 Megan is a graduate student in the Department of Food Science and Human Nutrition at Colorado State University specializing in community nutrition.
 She works with the Fuel for Fun: Cooking with Kids Plus Parents and Play program and as a Graduate Teaching Assistant within the Department of Food Science and Human Nutrition.
 Megan graduated from Stony Brook University in New York with a bachelor’s degree in Health Science with a concentration in Public Health & Community Health Education.
 During her time at Stony Brook, she assisted with the construction and maintenance of school and community gardens as an intern for a student-run service organization.
 She also gained management experience through her work with the Stony Brook Athletics Fueling Station.
 Following graduation, Megan wants to become a registered dietitian and incorporate her interests in public health and advocacy into her career.
 In her free time, you can usually find Megan running, cooking, hiking, or reading a book in a favorite coffee shop.

 Sam graduated with a B.S. in Biochemistry from SUNY Geneseo in 2013.
 Inspired to seek adventure outside her home state of New York, she moved to Telluride, CO to live the mountain life for three years before returning to academics with a focus on nutrition.
 Sam decided on dietetics as a career path with the goal of bringing evidence-based nutrition information and programs to the public.
 Sam hopes to improve food security, child health outcomes, and the local food system through her work in the School Based Childhood Obesity Prevention Lab, as well as in her future career.
+Within the lab Sam is involved in assisting with systematic reviews and the Fuel For Fun Follow-up study.
+Sam's Plan B project involves collaboration with EFNEP to design and pilot test a series of 15-minute cooking activities with 3rd through 5th graders for use in EFNEP's nutrition education curriculum.
 When not diligently working towards these ends Sam spends her time cooking, skiing, hiking, and playing disc golf.